Crazy quilt stitch along Tumbling Block 18

 Tumbling block 18 light diamond detail 5

 The seam to the right of the button cluster is a line of Buttonhole stitch worked in cotton perle #8.
-On every third ‘arm’ I added 2 Detached Chain stitches .
+Then on every third ‘arm’ I added 2 Detached Chain stitches .
 In the space between these Detached Chain stitches I added a straight stitch topped with a seed bead.
-To the left side of the seam, I added a straight stitch every third Buttonhole stitch.
+Following this, to the left side of the seam, I added a straight stitch every third Buttonhole stitch.

 Mid-toned Diamond on Tumbling Block 18